Women used to have to wear men’s waders. Not anymore as many brands now produce special waders for women. Here are the best money can buy.

-Now that you know why you should invest a bit of money in a quality pair of waders, we’ll take a look at some of the best on the market.
+Now that you know why you should invest a bit of money in a quality pair, we’ll take a look at some of the best on the market.

 You can’t go wrong with any of the waders in our test.
 Some are more entry-level products, some are mid-range and some are high-end for serious fly fisherwomen.
 They are made of different fabrics and come with different warranties.

 American manufacturer Simms has completely reworked its hugely popular G3 waders series for 2022.
 Part of the update is a dedicated Simms W’s G3 Guide Stockingfoot edition with a women’s specific fit.
 Just like the men’s version, the Simms W’s G3 Guide Stockingfoot features a three layer Gore-Tex fabric for the upper body and even a four-layer around the legs where most of the abrasion happens.